Official picture by Koge-Donbo*Moe

 is generally silly fun, with characters who subvert the traditional kawaiiko

 (all of the main characters can be selfish, petty, or outright cruel at times), and lots of otaku

 - Alternate Continuity: There are several continuities that were established when the franchise started to branch out.
 The original series is connected with Panyo Panyo (serving as prequel, as well for Di Gi Charat Nyo).
 Nyo is a retelling of the original series without the obvious Gamers chain store setup (nor side-characters).
 Winter Garden is set in an alternate future continuity from the other series.

 - Animal Motifs

 - Bellisario's Maxim: Invoked in the original series.
 In one episode, Gema falls into the river and becomes huge.
 He later goes to the bathroom and comes back normal-sized.
-Rabi~en~Rose pops up and tells us not to think about where or how much.
+Rabi~en~Rose pops up and tells the viewers not to think about where or how much.

 - Big Ol' Eyebrows: Abarenbou

 - Bishounen: Ky, Coo, Rik and Murataku